ShivanS93/100-days-of-code/r1-log.md

 Completed day 10 of linuxupskillchallange at linuxupskillchallenge.org.
 Working with cron - a task schdule for linux.
 Also started working on Django

+### R1D31

+Worked on Day 11 of linuxupskillchallenge at linuxupskillchallenge.org.
+Using locate, find, grep, where to search directories and files.
+I also switched to working on Django as well using their own documentation